omiranda/polyneuro_risk_score/docs/detailed_description.md

 - **Advanced usage**: You can include a column in this table to associate each participant with the its relative position in the neuroimaging data (**path_imaging** ).
 If provided, the column should have as header the reserved word "*consecutive_number*".
 If the demographics table does not have a column titled "*consecutive_number*" the code will assume that neuroimaging (**path_imaging**) and non-imaging data are presented in the same order.

 #### 3. **path_dictionary_demographics**.
+This is a csv file where you define if the data included in the demographics file is numeric or alphanumeric.
+This file must have headers.
+The number of rows corresponds to the number of columns included in the demogrpahics file.
+- **headers**.
+This file must have the following headers
+    1. Variable_name, mandatory.
+The rows below must be the headers used in the demographcis file, provided in the same order.
+Make sure 1) there are no typos and 2) there are no empty spaces at the begining of the text.
+    1. Variable_type, mandatory, only allowed values are alphanumeric or numeric.
+    1. Description: WOuld be nice of you indicate what the variable means.
+    1. Range: Expected range in values (it is fine if you provide no info)
+    1. Units: Self-descriptive (it is fine if you provide no info)

 #### 4. **group_Design_Table**
 Path to group design table that indicates which elements of the **demographics_Table** will be used in this analysis.
 This table also will indicate if each included parameters is a *between* or *within* factor.
 This table must have the following headers in the presented order: